Megohmmeter measurements can now be more accurate, rapid and safer than ever before.

 JEFF JOWETT, MEGGER

 A considerable number of electronics personnel working throughout the electrical industry are military trained.
 And many of them learned on a simple hand-cranked analog meter, properly termed a megohmmeter, or insulation tester.
-These testers were typically 500-V units that measured to a few hundred megohms and could run a continuity test to perhaps 100 Ω. Test voltages came from an on-board generator powered by the operator cranking a handle, with a rectifier converting the output to dc.
+These testers were typically 500-V units that measured to a few hundred megohms and could run a continuity test to perhaps 100 Ω. Test voltages came from an onboard generator powered by the operator cranking a handle, with a rectifier converting the output to dc.
 A switch provided the option of a high-resistance insulation test or a low-resistance continuity test.
 Many of these testers are still operable and, provided they are in good repair and calibrated, there’s no reason they shouldn’t be.

 Megohmmeters for decades remained quite similar in design and function.
-Differences came mainly in quality of manufacture.
+Differences came mainly in the quality of manufacture.
 But the revolution in microelectronic circuitry created an explosion in rapid upgrading to newer and better designs.
 Measurements can now be more accurate, rapid and safer than ever before.

 First the basics: A megohmmeter measures the quality of electrical insulation by applying a voltage across the insulation and measuring the amount of current that “leaks” through (hence the term leakage current).
-Voltages are typically applied at rated operating voltage for routine maintenance or twice-rated and higher for troubleshooting.
+Voltages are typically applied at a rated operating voltage for routine maintenance or twice-rated and higher for troubleshooting.
 Currents are minuscule…typically nanoamps…and therefore the tester must have extreme sensitivity.
 A current of just 5 mA is enough to shock a human.
 Test voltage and measured current are converted to resistance, in units of millions of ohms (megohms, MΩ).
 Anything less than a megohm is generally considered unfit for service (exceptions are equipment operating at extremely low voltages and sub-assemblies that will be encased in additional insulation inside of larger equipment).

 The original testers did all this, but not much more.
 Electrical insulation tests determined what needed to be cleaned, repaired, or scrapped and what could remain reliably in service.
 Insulation testing is a vital link in fire protection, elimination of costly in-service failures, and assurance of safe operation.
 Simple instruments can perform these functions quite well, and a certain amount of lore has grown up around them over the decades they have been in service.